monsterxx03/gospy/README.md

 ## Limitation

 - x86_64 linux only
-- Don't work with binaries without debug info, if you build with linker flag `-w -s`, gospy won't be able to figure out function names.
+- Don't work with binaries without debug info, if you build with linker flag `-w -s`, gospy won't be able to figure out function/variable names.
 - Don't work with binaries build with pie mode(go build -buildmode=pie), eg: official released dockerd binaries.
 For some reason, pie binary keeps debug info, but stripped the `.gopclntab` section, don't know how to handle it so far...